SVDiff: Compact Parameter Space for Diffusion Fine-Tuning: Experiment

 In this section, we present results for the single image editing application.
 As depicted in \cref{fig:sine}, each row presents three edits with fine-tuning of both spectral shifts (marked as ``Ours'') and full weights (marked as ``Full'').
 The text prompts for the corresponding edited images are given below the images.
 The aim of this experiment is to demonstrate that regularizing the parameter space with spectral shifts effectively mitigates the language drift issue, as defined in~\cite{ruiz2022dreambooth} (the model overfits to a single image and loses its ability to generalize and perform desired edits).

 As previously discussed, when DDIM inversion is not employed, fine-tuning with spectral shifts can lead to sometimes over-creative results.
-We show some examples of its behavior (in comparison with LoRA~\cite{hu2021lora}) in \cref{fig:lora_brief}.
-More examples of with and without DDIM inversion~\cite{song2021denoising} are given in the appendix (\cref{fig:sine_inv}).
+We show examples and comparisons of editing results with and without DDIM inversion~\cite{song2021denoising} in the appendix (\cref{fig:sine_inv}).
 Our results show that DDIM inversion improves the editing quality and alignment with the input image for non-structural edits when using our spectral shift parameter space, but may worsen the results for full weight fine-tuning.
 For example, in \cref{fig:sine}, we use DDIM inversion for the edits in (a,c,e) and the first edit in (d).
 The second edit in (d) presents an interesting example where our method can actually make the statue hold an apple with its hand.
 Additionally, our fine-tuning approach still produces the desired edit of an empty room even with DDIM inversion, as seen in the third edit of \cref{fig:sine}-a.
 Overall, we see that \svdiff{} can still perform desired edits when full model fine-tuning exhibits language drift, \ie it fails to remove the picture in the second edit of (a), change the pose of the dog in the second edit of (c), and zoom-in view in (d).